 D. Professionalism

-Students are expected to adhere to the UCF Honor Code and Guidelines of Professional Conduct and uphold the values of integrity, commitment to self-improvement and respect as evidenced.
-Refer to "Professionalism" on page 25.
+• Students are expected to adhere to the UCF Honor Code and Guidelines of Professional Conduct and uphold the values of integrity, commitment to self-improvement and respect (see UCFCOM Domains of Professionalism on page 22).

 E. Hospital Credentials